I study language and memory.

 Single word production and working memory

 Fluent speech production requires interaction between the language processing system and many other cognitive systems, including working memory.
 The language production system engages working memory to plan speech in advance of articulation.
 Past neuropsychological evidence from chronic stroke patients has shown that semantic working memory is critical for language production, but phonological working memory is not.
 While it is unlikely that phonological working memory capacity has a large influence on speech production, there may still be some processes, such as phonological retrieval, that are shared between the two.
-In two individual differences studies, I am testing the prediction that a phonological retrieval process is shared by both single word production and rehearsal in phonological working memory.
+In three individual differences studies, I am testing the prediction that a phonological retrieval process is shared by both single word production and rehearsal in phonological working memory.